gbrlrz017/ucr-cs100/tutorials/test-cases/README.md

     - varying amounts of chained commands: `ls; pwd; ls -a dir; ....` where each chained command should be executed by a separate process.
     - different connectors: `ls|| pwd ` or `ls -l . && pwd`

 - Specification Based: Test functionality against existing specifications.
 For example, check what _Bash_ does then run that same test on your shell.
-The `info` command or `--help` flag also give useful information to help you figure out how to get your test cases working properly (try `info ls` and `ls --help` as an example).
+The `info` command and `--help` flag also give useful information (try `info ls` and `ls --help` as an example).

   - Consider the second homework assignment, where you are tasked with implementing `ls`.
 The following is output in Bash when `ls -l` is run: